janluke/iccas-dataset/README.md

 At this point we have a dataframe for each report.
 All columns that can be computed from absolute case/death counts are recomputed to increase precision (do I really need to do that?
 Probably not).

-A `pandas.DataFrame` for the full dataset is created by concatenating all single-date dataframes and defining a multi-index `(date, age_group)`.
+A `pandas.DataFrame` for the full dataset is created by concatenating all dataframes extracted and defining a multi-index `(date, age_group)`.

-All datasets are generated using `pandas.to_csv`.
+All dataset files are generated using `pandas`.